 Our focus on the human experience in all that we do comes after much vital discussion with our faculty that extends beyond my nine months as president to my time on the board of directors.
 Human-centered design is the primary organizing thought that pins our efforts to a deeply held value for architecture and design.
 We will emphasize that our students be “citizen architects and designers” who are keenly focused on the experience of those who will live, work, and worship with the result of the efforts of architects and designers.

 We are so committed to this that we are creating a new organizational structure.
-We have clarified our design offerings by organizing the study of design into product, media, interior architecture and design, and design studies into a School of Architecture and Construction Management and the Domus Academy School of Design.
+We have clarified our design offerings by organizing the study of design into product, media, interior design, interior decoration, architecture, and design studies into a School of Architecture and Construction Management and the Domus Academy School of Design.
 We have also reconsidered how we perceive general education and are directing our efforts toward Integrative Studies.
 This supports the notion that general education in a design school is an opportunity for inter- and cross-disciplinary study as well as critical and creative thought.
 These efforts support the pillars that underlie our curricular experience: professional practice, environmental empathy, human welfare and community engagement.
 These pillars are further emphasized in the scholarship of faculty gathered around four affinity groupings including: design and practice, design and strategy, design and environment, and design and health.
 Ultimately it is through the scholarship of faculty and students that we will be known.
 We wish that reputation to be built upon that which makes us

 human and that which we as designers can amplify to make our humanity even more visceral.